 Kate Thieda will draw from Brown’s work to help participants gain a deeper understanding of how to guide clients away from lives that are dictated by shame and towards greater empathy, self-compassion and wholehearted living.
 Participants will learn strategies to help heal wounds of shame and develop skills to identify and deflect shaming messages from families, workplaces, communities, and culture.
 This includes “shame resilience” tools to help recognize and accept personal vulnerability, cultivate empathy, discuss and deconstruct shame, and distinguish shame from guilt, embarrassment, humiliation, and other emotions that may arise.

 Trainer: Kate Thieda, MS, LPC, NCC is a graduate of UNC-Greensboro’s Masters in counseling program, and specializes in treating adults with depression, anxiety, and bipolar disorder.
 Kate is intensively trained in dialectical behavior therapy (DBT) and is a Certified Daring Way™ Facilitator – Candidate.
-She currently works at Duke University’s Personal Assistance Service and maintains a private practice is in Durham, North Carolina.
+Her private practice is in Durham, North Carolina.
 In addition to her therapy practice, Kate is also a book author and blogger.
 Loving Someone with Anxiety (New Harbinger Publications, 2013) is a practical guide offering insight and day-to-day skills for partners of people suffering from anxiety.
 Her blog, Partnering in Mental Health: Loving Someone with Mental Illness, is on PsychologyToday.com.
 Kate has also been published on PsychCentral.com, in Counseling Today, and in the North Carolina Psychological Association’s newsletter.